Gender inclusive schools ask: “How are we accounting for the unique gender of every student?”

 The Gender Inclusive Schools Institute and Network

-Our two-day intensive Gender Inclusive Schools Institute starts you on the way to understanding and implementing gender inclusive practices.
-The year-long Inclusive Schools Network connects you with other educators in your area and help you build capacity to take ownership of and lead gender inclusion work in your own community.
+Our intensive Inclusive Schools Network Institute starts you on the way to understanding and implementing gender inclusive practices.
+The year-long Inclusive Schools Network connects you with educators across the country and helps you build capacity to take ownership of and lead gender inclusion work in your own community.
 Visit our Inclusive Schools Network page to learn more.

 Internal Entry Point